phoenixframework/phoenix/guides/asset_management.md

 Your JavaScript is typically placed at "assets/js/app.js" and `esbuild` will extract it to "priv/static/assets/app.js".
 In development, this is done automatically via the `esbuild` watcher.
 In production, this is done by running `mix assets.deploy`.

-`esbuild` can also handle your CSS files can also be handled by `esbuild`.
+`esbuild` can also handle your CSS files.
 For this, there is typically an `import "../css/app.css"` at the top of your "assets/js/app.js".
 We will explore alternatives below.

 Finally, all other assets, that usually don't have to be preprocessed, go directly to "priv/static".